-In April 2001, an agreement was finally reached between the US, Ecuador and the EU over what had become a very protracted dispute.
+In April 2001, an agreement was finally reached between the US, Ecuador and the EU in what had become a very protracted dispute.
 One of the stipulations in the agreement was that the EU would institute a licensing system beginning on 1 July 2001 as a transitional measure, shifting to a tariff-only system in January 2006.
 The licensing system was implemented as scheduled, leading the US to lift the sanctions imposed on the EU since 1999, effective 1 July.

 This issue was continuously taken up at DSB meetings, and discussions were held to unify the custom duties by the end of 2005, which was the mandated time of the agreement between the EU, the US and Ecuador signed in 2001.
 At the beginning of 2005, the EU proposed to apply "specific tax 230 Euros/mt + no tariff quotas" on imports of bananas.
 The affected countries expressed concern that the new proposal might limit the import of bananas grown in the third countries.
-They had negotiations with the EU, but failed to achieve reconciliation.
+They had negotiations with the EU, but failed to achieve agreement.
 Therefore, in March and April in 2005, nine Latin American countries (Colombia, Costa Rica, Ecuador, Guatemala, Honduras, Panama, Venezuela, Nicaragua and Brazil) applied for initiation of arbitration procedures pursuant to the DSU.

 In August 2005, the arbitration panel ruled that the EU proposal was not WTO consistent, due to the inappropriateness of calculation of specific taxes and the absence of proper measures for ACP countries.
 At the end of November 2005, the EU published the "introduction of specific tax 176 Euros/mt + exemption of tariffs for 775,000 tons (ACP countries) (in January 2006)".
-However, three Latin American countries (Honduras, Nicaragua and Panama) insisted that this proposal was inconsistent with recommendations by the WTO Appellate Body and subsequent arbitration decisions, and requested a bilateral meeting on November 30.
+However, three Latin American countries (Honduras, Nicaragua and Panama) insisted that this proposal was inconsistent with recommendations by the WTO Appellate Body and subsequent arbitration decisions, and requested consultations on November 30.
+Subsequently, in early 2006, Ecuador also requested consultations in order to reconsider these decisions.
+In February 2007, the countries above requested the establishment of dispute settlement panel under the terms of DSU Article 21.5, which took place in March, and in April 2008 the panel's report was distributed, which stated that neither the recommendation nor the ruling of the DSB had been executed by the EU.
+At the same time, the US had also requested the establishment of a panel based on DSU Article 21.5 in June 2007, and in July of the same year this panel was convened, subsequently distributing a report in May 2008 stating that the EU had been unable to implement either the recommendation or the ruling of the DSB.
+In August 2008, the EU appealed the reports of both these panels, but in November the same year the Appellate Body issued a decision stating that the EU should bring its banana import systems into line with the WTO Agreements.